John Rackham: Pirate career

+Pirate career according to A General History

-In 1719, Rackham sailed into Nassau in the Bahamas, taking advantage of a general amnesty for pirates to obtain a royal pardon and commission from Governor Woodes Rogers.
+Captain Charles Johnson writes that, in 1719, Rackham sailed into Nassau in the Bahamas, taking advantage of a general amnesty for pirates to obtain a royal pardon and commission from Governor Woodes Rogers.
 Rogers had been sent to the Bahamas to address the problem of pirates in the Caribbean who had started to attack and steal from British ships.

 In December, he captured the merchant ship Kingston.
 The Kingston had a rich cargo, and promised to be a big score for Rackham and his crew.
 Unfortunately for him, the Kingston had been taken within sight of Port Royal, where outraged merchants outfitted bounty hunters to go after him.
 They caught up with him in February 1719, while his ship and the Kingston were anchored at Isla de los Pinos off Cuba.
 Rackham and most of his men were on shore at the time, escaping capture by hiding in the woods, but their ship and rich trophy were taken away.

-Captain Charles Johnson describes how Rackham stole a sloop in his seminal 1724 book A General History of the Robberies and Murders of the most notorious Pyrates.
+In reality the Kingston was stolen by Captain Joseph Thompson and not John Rackham.

 Rackham and his men were at a town in Cuba refitting their small sloop when a Spanish warship charged with patrolling the Cuban coast entered the harbour, along with a small English sloop which they had captured.
 The Spanish warship saw the pirates but could not get at them at low tide, so they anchored in the harbour entrance to wait for morning.
 That night, Rackham and his men rowed over to the captured English sloop and overpowered the Spanish guards there.
 As dawn broke, the warship began blasting Rackham's old ship, now empty, as Rackham and his men silently sailed past in their new prize.

 Rackham and his men made their way back to Nassau, where they appeared before Governor Rogers and asked for the royal pardon, claiming that Vane had forced them to become pirates.
 Rogers hated Vane and chose to believe them, granting them the pardon and allowing them to stay.
 Their time as honest men, however, did not last long.

 Anne Bonny

-While in port, Rackham began an affair with Anne Bonny, wife of sailor James Bonny, who was employed by Governor Rogers.
-James Bonny learned about the relationship and brought Anne to Governor Rogers, who ordered her whipped on charges of adultery.
-Rackham offered to buy Anne in a "divorce by purchase", because he liked her, but her husband sternly refused.
-This caused Anne to flee Nassau and run away with Rackham.
-The pair (with a new crew) escaped to sea together, voiding Rackham's pardon, by stealing a sloop belonging to John Ham.
-They sailed the Caribbean for two months, taking over other pirate ships.
-Rackham would often invite the crew of ships that he attacked to join his own.
-Anne became pregnant and went home to Cuba to have the child.
+A General History claims after taking the pardon, Rackham began an affair with a woman named Anne Bonny.
+Johnson claims Bonny had come to Nassau with her husband, and the two became pirates shortly sometime after.
+Bonny is referred to as a spinster in her trial making this claim unlikely.
+What relationship Bonny had with Rackham, and why they decided to become pirates, is unclear.

+On the 22nd of August 1720, Rackham, Bonny, and a crew including another woman, Mary Read, stole the merchant sloop William owned by merchant and former pirate John Ham.
+Rackham managed to escape Nassau harbor with ease, beginning a short pirate career.